BlindspotSoftware/dutctl/cmds/exp/dutserver/README.md

 ### Registering Devices

-Start a first agent in `T3` using a basic example configuration with one device and set the optional `-server` flag to register with the running DUT server:
+Start a first agent in `T3` using a basic example configuration with one device and set the optional `-server` flag to register with the running DUT Server:

 ```bash
 # Configure the agent to connect to the server